 Alison’s broad research interests include review methods, biases in systematic reviews, improving the quality of reporting of research, efficient and effective trial design and the targeted dissemination of evidence as part of a pathway to impact.

-Alison is able to supervise Masters projects.
-Specific areas of interest include systematic reviews of health interventions and methodological research related to the conduct and reporting of research, particularly systematic reviews.
+Alison is able to supervise Masters dissertations and PhD theses.
+Specific areas of interest include systematic reviews, health interventions and methodological research related to the conduct and reporting of research.